Applies to: Advanced Threat Analytics version 1.8

 You can view suspicious activities of this type in the ATA Dashboard.
 In the following example, ATA is letting you know that there is a broken trust relationship between a computer in your network and the domain.

-If you update to ATA 1.7 and immediately to ATA 1.8, without first updating the ATA Gateways, you will not be able to migrate to ATA 1.8.
+If you update to ATA 1.7 and immediately to ATA 1.8, without first updating the ATA Gateways, you cannot migrate to ATA 1.8.
 It is necessary to first update all of the Gateways to version 1.7.1 or 1.7.2 before updating the ATA Center to version 1.8.

 For more information about how ATA fits into your network: ATA architecture